Supervisor: Laura Coca, M.A., CCC/SLP firstname.lastname@example.org

 The CSUSM Speech-Language Clinic offers individual and group therapy to adults with communication impairments in the fall, spring, and summer.
 The clinic offers a variety of specialty clinics that reflet the expertise of our faculty in both pediatric and adult populations.
 Please contac the clinic for additional information.

 The Department of Speech-Language Pathology at CSU San Marcos does not discriminate in provision of services to clients and families on the basis of sex, gender, gender identity, sexual orientation, race, religion, national or ethnic origin, disability, age, genetic information, citizenship, or status as a covered veteran in its education programs or activities.

-Each month the clients and student clinicians write and produce a newsletter, The Wave.
+Each month the clients and student clinicians write and produce a newsletter.
+Here is the latest issue of The Wave.
 It is created and edited by one of our clients and advisory board members, Dave Valiulis.

 The Speech-Language Clinic will accept completed paperwork via mail, email or hand carried to the clinic.

 The CSUSM Speech-Language Clinic is compliant with the Privacy Rule of HIPAA.
 Our HIPPA Summary of Patient Privacy is availabie here Summary of Patient Privacy (HIPAA)

 When I first started going to the adult CSUSM clinic, I had very modest expectations.
 After all, I had been taking speech therapy for almost 2 years after my stroke, so I thought I was an expert!
 Happily, I was wrong.

 I had forgotten about the energy and enthusiasm that youth can bring.
 I had forgotten about the openness and willingness that being a student can bring.
 And I had forgotten about what kind of person goes into a field that requires so much patience, kindness, and empathy.